 He stated that “in many ways, we’re already mostly there” and outlined how the school currently has a significant number of faculty at Roswell Park Comprehensive Cancer Center, Hauptman Woodward Medical Research Institute, Buffalo General Hospital and at UB’s New York State Center of Excellence in Bioinformatics and the Life Sciences.

 Also, the school’s faculty practice plan, UBMD, is headquartered downtown in the old M. Wile Building.

-The Gates Vascular Institute and the Clinical Translational Research Center will soon be completed, the latter of which also will house a large number of our school’s faculty.
+The Gates Vascular Institute and the Clinical and Translational Science Institute will soon be completed, the latter of which also will house a large number of our school’s faculty.